yang170/SendAny/conf/README.md

 # Github Action Secret

+Optional, only if you want to use github actions.

-It's requried for you to setup an action secret named as `PUBLISH_IMAGE_TOKEN` to make github actions work.
+You'll need to setup an action secret named as `PUBLISH_IMAGE_TOKEN` to make github actions work.
 We use this secret to publish images build in the actions.